vlang/awesome-v/README.md

 ### Command-line

-- [amdim](https://github.com/tailsmails/amdim) - Make your screen dimmer than 0%
+- [amdim](https://github.com/tailsmails/amdim) - Make your screen dimmer than 0%.
 - [crepl](https://github.com/l1mey112/crepl) - Compile and execute C code on the fly as you type it.
 - [fdup](https://github.com/gechandesu/fdup) - Find and remove duplicate files.
 - [github-releases](https://github.com/Dracks/repo-download-asset) - Cli tool to keep track of applications released as GitHub Release (or assets in workflow) and download them.
 - [HN-top](https://github.com/BafS/hn-top) - A simple command to list most recent news from hacker-news.
 - [klonol](https://github.com/hungrybluedev/klonol) - CLI tool to help you "clone all" Git repositories belonging to you.
 Works with GitHub and Gitea.
 - [lsv](https://github.com/mike-ward/lsv) - `ls` file lister in the spirit of exa, eza, lsd, pls, natls, ls-go and others.
-- [mimicfs](https://github.com/tailsmails/mimicfs) - An FS that encrypts your app data and keeps them on RAM (with a backup)
+- [mimicfs](https://github.com/tailsmails/mimicfs) - An FS that encrypts your app data and keeps them on RAM (with a backup).
-- [mushroomtek](https://github.com/tailsmails/mushroomtek) - Don't worry about the grid, you are just a radius (Anti-imsi catcher/Anti-Triangulation...)
+- [mushroomtek](https://github.com/tailsmails/mushroomtek) - Don't worry about the grid, you are just a radius (Anti-imsi catcher/Anti-Triangulation...).
 - [portctl](https://github.com/apoprotsky/portctl) - CLI tool to manage Docker Swarm resources using Portainer API.
 - [runner](https://github.com/Naheel-Azawy/runner) - A tool that automates running/compiling code written in various programming languages.
 - [symlinker](https://github.com/serkonda7/symlinker) - A small Linux tool to manage symlinks.
-- [stripshot](https://github.com/tailsmails/stripshot) - Strips device/OS fingerprints from screenshots
+- [stripshot](https://github.com/tailsmails/stripshot) - Strips device/OS fingerprints from screenshots.
 - [vast](https://github.com/lydiandy/vast) - A simple tool for vlang, generate v source file to AST json file.
 - [vcli](https://github.com/changhz/vcli) - A CLI tool to generate folder structure according to the [guideline](https://blog.vlang.io/the-complete-beginners-guide-to-cli-apps-in-v/)
 - [verve](https://github.com/MohammadMD1383/verve) - Simple and fast static file server.